 So think big and bold here.
 Oranges are juicy and sweet with that slight mouth pucker of tartness that ramps up the sweetness inherent in the beetroot.

 For salad leaves I’ve opted for strong greens.
 Rocket/arugula and spinach.
-Red onions have more sweetness than their brown counterpart and the colours just adds another dimension to this super beetroot orange and feta salad.
+Red onions have more sweetness than their brown counterpart and the colours just adds another dimension to this super beetroot salad recipe.

 Creamy and salty feta works so well with these robust flavours.
 Ain’t nothing going to overwhelm a good feta!